Chapter 1: The Two Strangers

 "Well, how could I say 'No' to a pretty face like yours?" he said and turned to Birdie.
 "Or yours?"

-For once, Birdie bit down hard on her tongue, but that didn't stop her from rolling her eyes until they reached the back of her skull.
+For once, Birdie bit down hard on her tongue.
+But this didn't stop her from rolling her eyes until they reached the back of her skull.

 Though she would never admit it, her mother was enjoying Birdie's silence and was going to snag an opportunity to take advantage of it.
-It was proven correct when she said, "On second thought, Birdie, you can show them.
+Especially when she said, "On second thought, Birdie, you can show them.
 You should freshen yourself up as well.
 Go on now."

-Birdie was close to pointing out how Marietta's dear great-uncle refused to release her from his grasp, but – to her surprise – Louis-Charles loosened his arms around her waist.
+Birdie was close to pointing out how Marietta's dear great-uncle refused to let go of her, but – to her surprise – Louis-Charles loosened his arms around her waist.
 She hopped up without a second thought.
 Her eyes darted between the grinning man and her expectant parents.
 Defeated, she mumbled, "This way."

-The two guests were compliant in trailing behind as she trudged up the staircase to the third floor.
-Neither man made an attempt at conversation with Birdie, for it was a short walk before she wheeled around a corner in the direction of the nearest washroom.
+The two guests trailed behind as she trudged up the staircase to the third floor.
+Neither man made an attempt at conversation with Birdie, for it was a short walk before she wheeled around a corner to the nearest washroom.
 She stopped in front of their destination.
 "Right in there.
 You'll find everything you need," she said.

 "Didn't your mère also tell you to freshen up?"
 Louis-Charles inquired.